p4rzivalDM/CanBan/ROADMAP.md

 - [ ] "Estimated time" field
 - [ ] Tabular tasks view
 - [ ] Drag cards in month/week/day to reschedule
-- [ ] Cards as deleted - hide deleted cards from calendar views (like completed)
 - [ ] Google Drive connection feature for automatic backup
-- [ ] Collapsible Kanban columns (show only column name and expand button, hide cards to save space)
 - [ ] Auto-save creation date when cards are created
 - [ ] Auto-add completion date when cards are moved to "completed" columns; auto-remove when moved out
 - [ ] Duration estimate field (optional, alongside scheduled field)